DevsPlusPlus/learn-javascript-together-is-better/README.md

 - If there is a probleam in the design or the code you can create an issue for it.

-- If you changed something create a pull request instead of directly pushing to the repo.

 - Document everything.

 - Naming convention is really important.